 11. Work With Your Garden to Inform a Layout

 Big or small, patios and gardens all have their individual quirks that stop us from achieving the flawless finish we see in magazines and on TV.
 The best way to deal with a slightly imperfect garden is to use 'issues' to your advantage.
 For instance:

-- Sloping sites can lend themselves well to terraced sections, as in this home with an outdoor cooking space and dining table lower down, before leading out to the garden
+- Sloping sites can lend themselves well to terraced sections using retaining wall ideas, as shown in the garden above — with an outdoor cooking space and dining table placed at a lower level.

 - Narrow patios look great with long, comfy seating and coordinated materials